 Welcome to my website!

-I am based at Duke Kunshan University (DKU), a Chinese-American liberal arts college located near Shanghai, established in 2013 through a partnership between Duke University, Wuhan University, and Kunshan city.
-As an assistant professor (equivalent to lecturer in the UK or universitair docent in the Netherlands), I have experience teaching courses on policy analysis, policy processes, crisis management, plastic pollution, and global challenges such as climate change, AI, and pandemic prevention.
+I am based at Duke Kunshan University (DKU), a Chinese-American liberal arts college located near Shanghai.
+As an assistant professor of environmental policy (equivalent to lecturer in the UK or universitair docent in the Netherlands), I have experience teaching courses on policy analysis, policy processes, crisis management, plastic pollution, and global challenges such as climate change, AI, and pandemic prevention.

-In addition, I co-lead the DKU Center for the Study of Contemporary China, which supports excellence in research on contemporary China by providing grants, organizing academic events, and training students by creating opportunities for skill and expertise development.
+At DKU, I also serve as co-director of the Center for the Study of Contemporary China, which supports excellence in research on contemporary China by providing grants, organizing academic events, and training students by creating opportunities for skill and expertise development.

-I am grateful for the opportunities I have had to pursue studies in several different disciplines and countries.
-I earned a Bachelor of Arts in Languages and Cultures of China (2007) from Leiden University in the Netherlands; a Master of Science in Environmental Science, Policy, and Management (2010) from the University of Manchester, Lund University, and Central European University (joint degree called MESPOM); and Ph.D. in Law (2019) from the University of Amsterdam.
+I earned a Bachelor of Arts in Languages and Cultures of China (2007) from Leiden University in the Netherlands; a Master of Science in Environmental Science, Policy, and Management (2010) from the University of Manchester, Lund University, and Central European University (joint degree called MESPOM); and Ph.D. in Law (2019) from the University of Amsterdam, where I was based at the Netherlands China Law Centre.

 During my PhD, I was a visiting researcher at the Central University of Finance and Economics (CUFE) in Beijing and at Harvard Law School.
 Prior to coming to DKU, I taught comparative public administration, public policy, and crisis management at Mid-Sweden University.